-The landscaping at this facility is manicured, in good condition, and both adequate and appropriate for the setting.
-By that I mean that the landscape is sufficiently populated with botanicals to be esthetically pleasing, but that nothing in its architecture provides for unusual harborage conditions particularly attractive to invasive ants, such as expanses of thick jasmine ground cover, effusive shrubbery that obscures the foundation, or botanical arrangements that impinge on the structure’s exterior walls.
-Unfortunately, however, the property is bordered on at least one side by a dense natural wilderness area of mixed hardwoods and conifers underlain with a thick, impenetrable undergrowth of low trees, shrubs, and vines.
-This wilderness area, which is separated from the facility grounds by a curbed asphalt drive and a narrow grassy border, cannot be treated for pests, yet provides excellent harborage for all the insect, arachnid, and mammalian organisms typically found here, at the southern extremity of the transition between the Texan and Austroriparian biotic provinces of Texas (as described by Blair, 1949).
+The landscaping at this facility was manicured, in good condition, and both adequate and appropriate for the setting.
+By that I mean that the landscape was sufficiently populated with botanicals to be esthetically pleasing, but that nothing in its architecture provided for unusual harborage conditions particularly attractive to invasive ants, such as expanses of thick jasmine ground cover, effusive shrubbery that obscures the foundation, or botanical arrangements that impinge on the structure’s exterior walls.
+Unfortunately, however, the property was bordered on at least one side by a dense natural wilderness area of mixed hardwoods and conifers underlain with a thick, impenetrable undergrowth of low trees, shrubs, and vines.
+This wilderness area, which was separated from the facility grounds by a curbed asphalt drive and a narrow grassy border, could not be treated for pests, yet provided excellent harborage for all the insect, arachnid, and mammalian organisms typically found here, at the southern extremity of the transition between the Texan and Austroriparian biotic provinces of Texas (as described by Blair, 1949).
 As I gazed once more at this wide expanse of wild, untamed forest, I wondered afresh how its proximity to this facility would impact and drive my efforts to keep this facility free of pests.

 Finally, my work on this visit now complete, I documented the treatment program that had been carried out and returned to my lab in Round Rock.